PHYSICAL SYMPTOMS AND THEIR MANAGEMENT

 Tolerance is the need to increase medication dosage for the same pain relief without a change in disease.
 In the case of patients with advanced disease, the need for increasing opioid dosage for pain relief usually is caused by disease progression rather than tolerance.
 Physical dependence is indicated by symptoms from the abrupt withdrawal of opioids and should not be confused with addiction.

 Adjuvant analgesic medications are nonopioids that potentiate the analgesic effects of opioids.
 They are especially important in the management of neuropathic pain.
-Gabapentin, an anticonvulsant initially studied in the setting of herpetic neuralgia, is now the first-line treatment for neuropathic pain from a variety of causes.
-It is begun at 100–300 mg bid or tid, with 50–100% dose increments every 3 days.
+Gabapentin and pregabalin, calcium channel alpha 2-delta ligands, are now the first-line treatments for neuropathic pain from a variety of causes.
+Gabapentin is begun at 100–300 mg bid or tid, with 50–100% dose increments every 3 days.
 Usually 900–3600 mg/d in two or three doses is effective.
 The combination of gabapentin and nortriptyline may be more effective than gabapentin alone.
 One potential side effect of gabapentin to be aware of is confusion and drowsiness, especially in the elderly.
-Other effective adjuvant medications include pregabalin, which has the same mechanism of action as gabapentin but is absorbed more efficiently from the GI tract.
-Lamotrigine is a novel agent whose mechanism of action is unknown, but it has shown effectiveness.
-It is recommended to begin at 25–50 mg/d, increasing to 100 mg/d.
+Pregabalin has the same mechanism of action as gabapentin but is absorbed more efficiently from the GI tract.
+It is started at 75 mg bid and increased to 150 mg bid.
+The maximum dose is 225 mg bid.
 Carbamazepine, a first-generation agent, has been proved effective in randomized trials for neuropathic pain.
 Other potentially effective anticonvulsant adjuvants include topiramate (25–50 mg qd or bid, rising to 100–300 mg/d) and oxcarbazepine (75–300 mg bid, rising to 1200 mg bid).
 Glucocorticoids, preferably dexamethasone given once a day, can be useful in reducing inflammation that causes pain while elevating mood, energy, and appetite.
 Its main side effects include confusion, sleep difficulties, and fluid retention.
 Glucocorticoids are especially effective for bone pain and abdominal pain from distention of the GI tract or liver.
 Other drugs, including clonidine and baclofen, can be effective in pain relief.
 These drugs are adjuvants and generally should be used in conjunction with—not instead of—opioids.
 Methadone, carefully dosed because of its unpredictable half-life in many patients, has activity at the N-methyl-d-aspartamate (NMDA) receptor and is useful for complex pain syndromes and neuropathic pain.
 It generally is reserved for cases in which first-line opioids (morphine, oxycodone, hydromorphone) are either ineffective or unavailable.

 Radiation therapy can treat bone pain from single metastatic lesions.
-Bone pain from multiple metastases can be amenable to radiopharmaceuticals such as strontium 89 and samarium 153.
-Bisphosphonates [such as pamidronate (90 mg every 4 weeks)] and calcitonin (200 IU intranasally once or twice a day) also provide relief from bone pain but have onset of action of days.
+Bone pain from multiple metastases can be amenable to radiopharmaceuticals such as strontium-89 and samarium-153.
+Bisphosphonates (such as pamidronate [90 mg every 4 weeks]) and calcitonin (200 IU intranasally once or twice a day) also provide relief from bone pain but have an onset of action of days.

 Constipation is reported in up to 87% of patients requiring palliative care.